google/WebFundamentals/src/content/en/tools/workbox/get-started/webpack.md

 1. Open `webpack.config.js` again.
 1. Add a `runtimeCaching` property to your Workbox configuration.
-   `urlPattern` is a regular expression pattern telling Workbox which URLs to store locally. `handler` defines the caching strategy that Workbox uses for any matching URL.
+   `urlPattern` is a regular expression pattern telling Workbox which URLs to store locally. *(When your app makes a network request at runtime, Workbox caches any request that matches the regular expression in `handler`, regardless of its origin.
+This means that you can cache content from external sites as well, as this example demonstrates.)* `handler` defines the caching strategy that Workbox uses for any matching URL.
 See [The Offline Cookbook][cookbook] for more on caching strategies.